sTankPersonal/DDDMicroserviceTemplate/README.md

 # .NET Microservices: Architecture for Containerized .NET Applications

-This repository implements a modular, layered microservices architecture for the **Template App** project targeting .NET 8 and containerized deployment.
+This repository implements a modular, layered microservices architecture **Template** project targeting .NET 9 and containerized deployment.

 ## Disclaimer

-This is a template and starting point for building microservices with .NET.
+This is a template and starting point for building microservices with C# .NET.
 It is not a complete production-ready solution.
-It must be adapted and extend it to fit specific requirements, including security, scalability, monitoring, and deployment.
+It must be adapted and extended to fit specific domain requirements, and requires security, scalability, monitoring, and deployment implementation.
-This template was written by Sean Tank following the book ".NET Microservices: Architecture for Containerized .NET Applications" by Cesar de la Torre, Bill Wagner, Mike Rousos. (https://learn.microsoft.com/en-us/dotnet/architecture/microservices/)
+This template was written by Sean Tank following the book ".NET Microservices: Architecture for Containerized .NET Applications" by Cesar de la Torre, Bill Wagner, and Mike Rousos. (https://learn.microsoft.com/en-us/dotnet/architecture/microservices/).
 I am not affiliated with Microsoft or the authors.
-I am not making any money nor using this in any business capacity from this project as this is simply a fun personal learning exercise for me.
+I am not making any money nor using this in any business capacity because this is simply a fun personal learning exercise for me.
-This project is not tested for security vulnerabilities or performance issues, as such it should not be used in production without thorough review and testing.
+This project is not tested for any security vulnerabilities (outside of hidden user secrets) or performance issues; as such, it should not be used in production without thorough review and testing.
-Please do not fork/use/distribute this code without written permission by Sean Tank.
-Any uses of this project is provided "as is" without warranty of any kind and should not be held against Sean Tank in any way.
+Please do not fork/use/distribute this code without written permission from Sean Tank.
+Any potential use of this project is provided "as is" without warranty of any kind; nor should any issues be held against Sean Tank in any way.
-Feel free to open issues or pull requests if you find any problems or have suggestions for improvement, I gratefully appreciate any feedback.
+Feel free to open issues or pull requests if you find any problems or have suggestions for improvement.
+I gratefully appreciate any feedback.

 Thank you!
 Sean

 ---